 - approved graduate fellowship-granting sponsors that you designate

-- vendors the score recipients might designate to process the scores they receive
+- vendors the institutions designate to process the scores they receive

 Your score record and the documents you completed that are retained at ETS, including photos and documents from check-in on test day, may be released to third parties (e.g., government agencies, parties to a lawsuit) if requested pursuant to a subpoena or required by applicable law.

-Test takers' answers to background information questions and their performance data may be used in analysis samples, score interpretation data, group statistics and research studies.
-Test takers' essay responses may be used in ETS materials to train scorers, to help score recipients interpret scores or to help test takers prepare for the test.
+Your answers to background information questions and performance data may be used in analysis samples, score interpretation data, group statistics and research studies.
+Your essay responses may be used in ETS materials to train scorers, to help score recipients interpret scores or to help test takers prepare for the test.
 In each instance, all identifying information will be removed.

 ETS Review of Test Questions